Worley03/nex-droprate-calculator/README.md

 In the average section, runs that were not canceled are calculated together to receive an average.
 It can be used to monitor how you do over a course of time and how likely you are to receive unique drops.
 We have some more properties here:
 - Total Runs: The amount of runs that were calculated to an average.
-- MVP Total.: The total times the player was MVP.
+- MVP Total: The total times the player was MVP.
 - Runs/hr: A rough estimate how many runs you can do per hour, excluding banking and restock time, but includes respawn time.
 - Uniques Chance/hr: Based on Runs/hr and average unique chance.